Feast of Corpus Christi: Croatia

 In Croatian language, there are various names for the Feast: Brašančevo (after hypocorism brašance of the noun brašno, meaning "flour"; dating from 18th century and used in Požega area, Otok, Varoš, Sikirevci and southern Baranja, Luč, as well among Croats of Vojvodina and Herzegovina) with variations (Brošančevo, Brešančevo), Korosante (from Latin Corpo Sancto; used in Dubrovnik area and Pelješac), Božji dan (Božji don; literally "Lord's Day") and Božji blagdan (lit.
 "Lord's/God's Feast").

 Feast (officially known as Tijelovo) is a national holiday and non-working day in Croatia since 2001.
 Around churches and in the city centers processions are held, headed with priests carrying Blessed Altair Sacrament.
 They are usually followed by four men carrying a canopy above the Sacrament and children in white who throw flower petals (usually rose) along the way.

 England

 In medieval times in many parts of Europe, Corpus Christi was a time for the performance of mystery plays.
 The plays in York, England, were performed on Corpus Christi Day for some 200 years until their suppression in the sixteenth century during the Protestant Reformation.

+The Guild of Corpus Christi was common in English towns and centered around the feast, and one of these guilds transformed into Corpus Christi College, Cambridge.